 Additionally, the Saint Carlos National Theatre Choir (Teatro Nacional de São Carlos) and the Portuguese Symphony Orchestra together perform a magnificent Christmas concert of classical music.

 This annual cultural event sells out for its performance on one night only.
-The venue is the Main Auditorium (Grande Auditório) at the Cultural Center of Belem (Centro Cultural de Belém or CCB).
+The venue is the Main Auditorium (Grande Auditório) at the Cultural Center of Belém (Centro Cultural de Belém or CCB).

-In 2024, the Christmas Concert (Concerto de Natal) is at 5 pm on December 22nd, 2024.
+The 2025 Christmas Concert (Concerto de Natal) is at 5 pm on December 21st, 2025.

 Purchase available tickets in person at the CCB Box Office in Belem.

-Address: Christmas Concert (Concerto de Natal) | Grande Auditório do Centro Cultural de Belém, Praça do Império | 1449-003 Lisbon Portugal
+Address: Christmas Concert (Concerto de Natal) | Grande Auditório do Centro Cultural de Belém, Praça do Império | 1449-003 Lisbon, Portugal

 Christmas in Lisbon: Christmas Traditions